-Join Students For Liberty at the University of Denver on Saturday, November 10 for the 2012 Students For Liberty Colorado Regional Conference.
-We are excited to be sponsoring this new conference and are looking forward to a successful first year.
+Join Students For Liberty at the University of Denver on Saturday, October 12th for the 2013 Students For Liberty Colorado Regional Conference.
+We are excited to return to Colorado for our second year, after an incredibly successful inaugural conference in 2012.

 - Conference: 9am – 8pm

 Matt Kibbe is the President and CEO of FreedomWorks.
 He has been with the organization for over 15 years.
 An economist by training, Kibbe is a well-respected national public policy expert, bestselling author and political commentator.
 He also serves as Distinguished Senior Fellow at the Austrian Economic Center in Vienna, Austria.
 Newsweek has called Kibbe “one of the masterminds” of Tea Party politics, expertise which has led to frequent appearances on national news shows including FOX News, NBC, ABC News, CNN, MSNBC, FOX Business, PBS, and CSPAN.
 In 2012 Kibbe authored Hostile Takeover: Resisting Centralized Government’s Stranglehold on America, revealing how the centralized bureaucracy of government is eroding our hard-fought freedoms and how the Tea Party movement can return America to the decentralized vision of our Founders.
 Dubbed “the scribe” by the New York Daily News, Kibbe is coauthor, with Dick Armey, of the New York Times bestseller Give Us Liberty: A Tea Party Manifesto (HarperCollins, 2010).
 Liberally expropriating from leftist organizer Saul Alinsky, Kibbe also authored Rules for Patriots: A Pocket Primer for Patriotic Americans.